andepraveenofficial/DSA/00-Material/DSA.md

 <summary>Big O</summary>

 ## Big O
-* Analyze the cost of an algorithm.
+* __Big O__ notation helps us understand how algorithms perform by checking their efficiency.
-* We can calculate the time complexity and space complexity by using __Big O__ notation.
+* We can calculate the __Time complexity__ and __Space complexity__ by using __Big O__ notation.
+* Time complexity tells us how the runtime of an algorithm changes with a larger input.
-* Space & Time complexity
+* Space complexity tells us how much memory the algorithm uses with a larger input.
-* `Time to run code = number of instructions * time to execute each instruction`
-* The number of instructions depends on the code you used, and the time taken to execute each code depends on your machine and compiler.

 </details>